rengler33/dotfiles/README.md

 You can change the default profile of windows terminal to be a WSL distro.
 You can also change the starting directory in the settings.
 See the example file.

 ## VS Code
-Start with the "Remote Development" extension pack.
+Start with installing the "Remote Development" extension pack, a group of useful remote extensions.

 ## Pycharm Settings
 To be inside WSL automatically change default terminal from `cmd.exe` to `bash.exe`